Best Practices

 Authentication

-- Input validation is in place during login.
+- Use input validation during login.

 Cookie Management

-- Ensure all app session cookies have the following attributes set:
+- Set all app session cookies with

-- Secure
+Secure

 Session Management

-- Session timeouts should be configured on the server.
+- Set session timeouts on the server.

-- Implement an idle session timeout.
+- Implement idle timeouts.

-- Deny concurrent sessions.
+- Prevent concurrent sessions.

 Session Termination